The salmon will be running!

 Whatever your mode of travel, the self-guided fall tour brings you up close and personal with the legendary Chinook salmon, prized by fishermen and honoured by many cultures.

-The salmon's journey -- and yours -- starts at the city's historic harbour then continues through downtown Owen Sound, to the Tom Thomson Art Gallery and Owen Sound Farmer's Market and on to the first fish ladder to be built in Ontario.
-Here's you'll see the salmon leaping and thrashing their way to the top of a steep drop in the river at the mill dam.
+The salmon's journey -- and yours -- starts at the city's historic harbour then continues through the River DIstrict , to the Tom Thomson Art Gallery and Owen Sound Farmer's Market and on to the first fish ladder to be built in Ontario.
+Here you'll see the salmon leaping and thrashing their way to the top of a steep drop in the river at the mill dam.

 Continue on to the Grey-Sauble Conservation headquarters, where you'll learn more about the salmon migration and observe the fish in shallow, specially created spawning channels.